Key points

-- Home remedies for HPV include tea tree oil, witch hazel, green tea, garlic, apple cider vinegar, a vegetable-rich diet, and specific vitamins, but should be used carefully due to potential skin irritation.
+- Home remedies for HPV include tea tree oil, witch hazel, green tea, garlic, apple cider vinegar, and certain nutrients.

 - Preventive measures against HPV include avoiding wart picking, not biting nails, wearing shoes in public pools and locker rooms, reducing the number of sexual partners, using condoms, and getting vaccinated.